swarupdonepudi/donepudi.me/public/talks/2025-11-29-hyderabad-cncf-meetup/index.md

 - ✅ Why validation-first deployments catch 90%+ of errors before cloud APIs
 - ✅ The tradeoffs between Kubernetes-operator-based vs CLI-based infrastructure frameworks
 - ✅ How Project Planton's 100+ deployment components work
+- ✅ How InfraCharts orchestrate multi-resource deployments with automatic dependency management
 - ✅ When to use Crossplane vs Project Planton vs raw IaC
 - ✅ How to contribute to Project Planton (it's open source!)